wmo-im/wis2box-training/documentation/docs/practical-sessions/ingesting-data-for-publication.md

     <img alt="grafana_success" src="../../assets/img/grafana_success.png" width="800">

-!!! question "Exercise 4: check the MQTT broker for WIS2 notifications"
+!!! question "Check the MQTT broker for WIS2 notifications"

     Go to the MQTT Explorer and check if you can see the WIS2 Notification Message for the data you just ingested.